floydhub/floyd-docs/docs/guides/data/modify_data.md

 ## Modify Data FAQS

-Here a list of Frequetly Asked Questions about FloydHub Modify Data.
+Here a list of Frequently Asked Questions about FloydHub Modify Data.

 ### Can I use a different type of machine/environment when modify data?